Contact

 Hardware-level debugging steps

-- Verify power supply - Measure actual voltage with multimeter (should be 5.0V '0.25V under load)
+- Verify power supply - Measure the actual voltage with a multimeter.
+It should be 5.0V '0.25V under load.

-- Check LED patterns - Document which LEDs illuminate, which colors, and any blinking sequences
+- Check LED patterns - Note which LEDs light up, which colours they show, and any blinking sequences.

-- Attempt serial console connection - Use USB-to-TTL adapter at 115200 baud, 8N1, no flow control
+- Attempt serial console connection - Use a USB-to-TTL adapter at 115200 baud, 8N1, no flow control.

-- Try minimal configuration - Remove all peripherals except power, test with no microSD card to check bootloader
+- Try minimal configuration - Remove all peripherals except power, then test with no microSD card to check the bootloader.

 Hardware requirements